mak448a/AI-Drawing-Chatbot/README.md

 ![](https://img.shields.io/github/contributors/mak448a/Stable-Diffusion-Bot)
 ![](https://img.shields.io/github/repo-size/mak448a/Stable-Diffusion-Bot)

 This is an AI image generator Discord bot written in Python.
-It has a chatbot that uses ChatGPT or GPT4All that you can talk to by pinging your bot!
-You can use Stable Diffusion, Pollinations, Anything Diffusion, and Imaginepy!
+It has a chatbot that uses ChatGPT!

 This project uses lots of APIs.
 As a result, you will not need a powerful computer!

+## Features
+- ChatGPT chatbot that is integrated with Imaginepy
+- 3 slash commands for generating images
+- Stable Diffusion
+- Anything Diffusion
+- Pollinations

 ![](demo.png)